davidosomething/dotfiles/mac/README.md

 ### Setup ssh keys

-1. Upgrade to a more recent OpenSSH -- the one that comes with macOS is outdated.
-    - `openssh`
-    - `keychain`
 1. `ssh-keygen` for the new system
 1. Load the private key into `ssh-agent` and the macOS keychain using `keychain`
 1. Add the public key to GitHub and GitLab